fpsom/elixir-ml-biostats-hackathon/episode-03.md

   <img width="313" height="96" src="images/silhouette_e03.png">
 </p>

-where a(i) is the mean distance between i {\displaystyle i} i and all other data points in the same cluster and b(i) the munimum mean distance of i to all points in any other cluster, of which i is not a member.
+where a(i) is the mean distance between i and all other data points in the same cluster and b(i) the munimum mean distance of i to all points in any other cluster, of which i is not a member.
 From the above definition it is clear that:

 <p align="center">
   <img width="218" height="53" src="images/silhouette_inequality_e03.png">